teaguehall/csci5105/project_2/README.md

+QUICKSTART:
+- Run "make" on top-level Makefile to make client and server executables.
+- Run "server_control.sh" script to launch all servers.
+- Run "./client.out <username> 127.0.0.1 5555" to get started

 OVERVIEW: Source code for the bulletin-board is split among three folders: client, server, and shared. <br />
 Source code specific to the client and server can be found in their respective folders, while code <br />
 shared between both the client and server can be found within the the shared folder. <br />